brianreumere/gandi-automatic-dns/README.md

 -c: Verify Gandi SSL certificate
 -i: Use ifconfig instead of OpenDNS to determine external IP address

-CA_PATH: Directory where CA certificates are stored
+CA_PATH: Directory or filename where CA certificates are stored
 EXT_IF: The name of your external network interface
 APIKEY: Your API key provided by Gandi
 EXAMPLE.COM: The domain name whose active zonefile will be updated